McNerdius/TailBlazor/Source/wwwroot/content/build.md

 # Tailwind Incremental Builds, and maybe Hot Reload {#intro}

-So far we've put four more-or-less boilerplate files on disk and installed two packages from `npm` to add Tailwind CSS to the `blazorwasm` template.
+So far we've put four more-or-less boilerplate files on disk and installed a single package from `npm` to add Tailwind CSS to the `blazorwasm` template.
 Not too shabby.
 Getting build & watch set up is pretty easy too, but unfortunately Hot Reload support is inconsistent between .NET project types.

 On the Tailwind side of things, nothing fancy is happening - just a fresh CSS file being output to `wwwroot` as needed.
 For some project types, Hot Reload doesn't refresh the browser when it sees these changes (yet) - hopefully a fix for this seemingly-trivial issue will come soon.
 This [GitHub Issue](https://github.com/dotnet/aspnetcore/issues/37496){target="_blank"} shows a script that reloads the CSS file on a timer.
 I think it'd be interesting to make that into a Component - definitely on the todo list.

 Ideally Hot Reload would ensure you're seeing latest version of both your Components and CSS.
-For most projects this is the case, but some are... less Hot Reloady than others.
+For some project types this is the case, but some are... less Hot Reloady than others.
 Having to do a full rebuild or browser refresh to see updates for some project types is unfortunate, but also outside the scope of integrating Tailwind CSS into those projects.
 Hopefully Hot Reload improves in that regard.

 ## Define `npm` helper scripts {#helpers}